kitarlie/kitarlie/README.md

 my_interests:
     [
-        "Music": "I play guitar, piano and bass, and I'm learning drums" "Hiking": "Studying near the Lake District has its perks" "Gym": "I've been going for just over a year" ]
+        Music: "I play guitar, piano and bass, and I'm learning drums"
+        Hiking: "Studying near the Lake District has its perks"
+        Gym: "I've been going for just over a year"
+    ]

 ```